ltrybuch/lib-themisui/themis_components/thAutocomplete/readme.md

 Autocomplete can be used to retrieve a list of options remotely through an api.

-Autocomplete should be used when the list of options can be intuited by the user (ie. contacts).
+Autocomplete should be used when the list of options can be intuited by the user (e.g., contacts).
 Otherwise, see [thSelect](../thSelect).

 ## Usage